 WSPA Disaster Relief Network (DRN)

-WSPA's DRN is lead by Debbie Shapiro, Psy.D.
-She works with trauma survivors and has a general private practice.
-She is a volunteer of the American Red Cross and has worked both locally on Disaster Action Teams and nationally.
+Our Disaster Resource Network is lead by Debbie Shapiro, Psy.D., a trauma expert with local and national disaster mental health experience.
+She has a general private practice and is a volunteer of the American Red Cross as well as The Public Reserve Corp and has worked with local and national Disaster Action Teams.
 In 2017, she deployed to Houston to provide Disaster Mental Health services after Hurricane Harvey.

 Licensed psychologists are eligible to volunteer with the American Red Cross; their eligibility requirements for all mental health professionals can be found by clicking here.